impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 $
 ```

 So I'm a bit stumped on why I'm able to overwrite `/dev/null` even with `noclobber` turned on.
-I get why `/dev/null` would be treated differently (because the purpose of `/dev/null` is to allow shell programmers to get rid of unneeded output by redirecting it to a "black hole"), but I didn't see that mentioned in the `noclobber` section of [this docs page](https://web.archive.org/web/20221005093039/https://www.gnu.org/software/bash/manual/html_node/Redirections.html) (section 3.6.2), so I assumed it was undocumented.
-[I post a StackExchange question](https://unix.stackexchange.com/questions/720024/is-dev-null-treated-differently-from-other-files-when-the-noclobber-option), and eventually the answer comes back that yes, in fact, `/dev/null` is treated differently by `noclobber`.
+I get why `/dev/null` would be treated differently (because the purpose of `/dev/null` is to allow shell programmers to get rid of unneeded output by redirecting it to a "black hole"), but I didn't see that mentioned in the `noclobber` section of [this docs page](https://web.archive.org/web/20221005093039/https://www.gnu.org/software/bash/manual/html_node/Redirections.html){:target="_blank" rel="noopener"} (section 3.6.2), so I assumed it was undocumented.
+[I post a StackExchange question](https://unix.stackexchange.com/questions/720024/is-dev-null-treated-differently-from-other-files-when-the-noclobber-option){:target="_blank" rel="noopener"}, and eventually the answer comes back that yes, in fact, `/dev/null` is treated differently by `noclobber`.

 Moving on to the next block of code (i.e. what happens after the `||` characters):